 The transfer case gears could also be damaged thus resulting in your 4WD being jammed in 4H.
 This of course is the worst case scenario and requires the transfer case to be removed and stripped by a professional to assess the damage.

-Damaged or loose gear Linkages
+Damaged or Loose Gear Linkages

 The short low-range gear selector requires a nice firm yank to get it into and out of 4H properly.
-The newer, more modern Wranglers makes use of a dial function that operates an electric motor to engage 4WD.
+The newer, more modern Wranglers make use of a dial function that operates an electric motor to engage 4WD.

-Low Transfer case oil
+Low Transfer Case Oil